 Steed's Dairy from Past to Present

-It was the precipice of the Depression Era, and John Steed Sr. was a farmer in Lincoln County who had sharecroppers.
+It was the precipice of the Depression Era, and John Steed Sr. was a farmer with sharecroppers in Lincoln County.
 Anticipating that the price of cotton would soon skyrocket, Steed bought all the cotton from his sharecroppers before harvest.
-But, in 1929, the Depression hit, and the price of the cotton fell from 18 cents a pound to six cents a pound.
+But, in 1929 the Depression hit, and the price of cotton fell from 18 cents a pound to six cents a pound.
 Cotton prices would be slow to recover in the following years.

-In 2005, Jim Steed began searching for a way to save the family farm.
-One option was to sell the valuable Columbia County land to a developer and move the farm to a more rural area with cheaper land to spread out on, but he knew he could not bear to see a neighborhood or shopping center on the pastures that had been in the family for nearly 70 years.
+In 2005, Jim Steed began searching for a way to keep the family farm going.
+One option was to sell the valuable Columbia County land to a developer and move the farm to a more rural area with less expensive land to spread out on, but he hated to part with his family land.
 He began to revisit an old dream to process his own milk, but as he researched the cost of a processing facility, the dream began to feel more unrealistic.
 The equipment would cost close to a half million dollars.
 He also began to talk to other farmers who had started their own creameries, only to go out of business by losing shelf space to their big business competitors.

 Around this time, Jim began to hear about the growing popularity of corn mazes around the country.
 Many farmers faced with the same dilemmas as the Steed family were turning to agritourism as a way to grow a profitable business while keeping the integrity of the farm, teach the community about agriculture, and offer family-friendly activities on the farm.
-He had long been giving occasional private tours to school children, and so this seemed like a natural fit.
-Although it would still cost a lot of money to develop, a corn maze would be a fun and less expensive way to raise the capital to eventually build a creamery.
-In addition, the farm seemed to be located in a great location- nestled perfectly in Columbia County, a market seeking family-oriented activities, in addition to being only miles away from Fort Gordon.
+He had long been giving occasional private tours to school children, so this seemed like a natural fit.
+Although it would still cost a lot of money to develop, a corn maze would be a fun and less expensive way to continue farming.
+In addition, the farm seemed to be in the perfect location- nestled perfectly between Columbia and Richmond Counties, a market seeking family-oriented activities, in addition to being only miles from Fort Gordon.

-The Maize at Steed’s Dairy will create a rustic feel to new buildings by using tin roofs and recycled lumber.
-Old tongue and groove planks are being used to make a stage where local musicians can perform.
-The petting zoo barn is reconstructed to look similar to one of the first barns on the dairy farm.
-Originally, the barn was on the other side of Wrightsboro Road from the pastures- the cows traveled to the barn via a tunnel that ran under the road.
-Herding the cattle to the other side of the road became cumbersome, and in the mid 1980’s, a new barn was built where it remains today.
+The Maize at Steed’s Dairy opened to the public for the first time in the fall of 2010.
+It created a rustic feel to new buildings by using tin roofs and recycled lumber.
+Old tongue and groove planks were used to make a stage where local musicians can perform.
+The petting zoo barn was constructed to look similar to one of the first barns on the dairy farm.
+Originally, the barn was on the other side of Wrightsboro Road from the pastures- the cows traveled to the barn via a tunnel that run under the road.
+Herding the cattle to the other side of the road became cumbersome, and in the mid 1980’s a new barn was built where it remains today.

-The Maize at Steed’s Dairy is approximately two miles from I-20 on Wrightsboro Road in Grovetown and opens to the public in the Fall of 2016.
-We are available for private events, so contact us to schedule a company picnic, birthday party or family reunion.
+The Maize at Steed’s Dairy is approximately two miles from I-20 on Wrightsboro Road in Grovetown and opens to the public on weekends in the fall and for private events and birthday parties in the spring and fall.